Retirement Planning For Couples

 Communicate openly about financial goals. | Avoid discussing money with your partner. |

-Diversify your investment portfolio. | Put all your savings in one asset class. |
+Diversify your investment portfolio. | Put all your savings into one asset class. |

 Plan for healthcare and long-term care costs. | Ignore potential medical expenses. |